holidayextras/holidayextras.github.com/_posts/2017-05-05-meet-the-team-sofia.md

 I would constantly travel.
 The world is a book and those who do not travel read only one page.

 ### What advice do you have for people thinking of getting into tech?
-Don’t do it if you don’t love it.
+Don't do it if you don't love it.

 ## Vasil Bachev